Random pulse-width modulation: RDCM

-In Variable Frequency Inverter Systems
+In variable-frequency inverter systems

-This type of modulation is becoming more common in variable frequency drives of all sizes and applications. in consumer-sized VFDs that include it as a feature, it presents as a user-selectable parameter, often with several different operating levels.
+This type of modulation is becoming more common in variable-frequency drives of all sizes and applications. in consumer-sized VFDs that include it as a feature, it presents as a user-selectable parameter, often with several different operating levels.
 Some drives may also use more than one method at once.
 However, while the term "RPWM" is generally used to label this type of modulation in a technical sense, the technology does not yet have a label in the world of VFD parameter names.
-For example, Fuji Electric labels its noise-reduction parameter as "motor tone", while both Mitsubishi Electric and Teco Westinghouse label it as "Soft PWM".
-The use of the term "Soft PWM" could potentially cause confusion to those not familiar with this technique, as Zero crossing control is sometimes labeled as "soft switching".
+For example, Fuji Electric labels its noise-reduction parameter as "motor tone", while both Mitsubishi Electric and Teco Westinghouse label it as "soft PWM".
+The use of the term "soft PWM" could potentially cause confusion to those not familiar with this technique, as zero crossing control is sometimes labeled as "soft switching".